nternetinspired/debug-css/README.md

  * Yellow       ==      double-check

 You can then simply check with your browser tools to see why that colour style is being applied.

+**Heads up: Don't forget to remove the link to debug.css once you've finished debugging.**

 ## Credits